SPEAK VISUALLY Receive practical tips on how to

 One noteworthy feature of this innovative piece is the use of predominantly flat colors to create 3D designs and the use of interactive graphs, which you can access by clicking on the icon next to the name of the species.

-This full-width interactive infographic attracts attention not only because of its size, but its expert use of vivid and bright colors, subtle but effective animation and large, bold fonts.
+This full-width interactive infographic attracts attention not only because of its size, but also for its expert use of vivid and bright colors, subtle but effective animation and large, bold fonts.

 These stunning motion infographics are both incredibly beautiful and informative at the same time.
 They combine sleek, professional-looking static design with other animated elements, producing a unique, eye-catching data visualization.